 IR MENU

-During the nine months ended December 31, 2024, the Japanese economy showed some positive factors such as improvements in employment and income conditions, and an increase in demand from travelers to Japan.
+During the fiscal year ended March 31, 2025, the Japanese economy showed some positive factors such as improvements in employment and income conditions, and an increase in demand from travelers to Japan.
 However, the future outlook remains uncertain, particularly regarding personal consumption, due to the continued weak yen leading to rising energy costs and raw material prices, resulting in sustained high prices.

-In the auto parts and accessories industry, in which the Company operates, in-store sales of expendable auto parts such as tires, oil, and batteries progressed steadily, driven by driving demand for travel and homecoming visits.
+In the auto parts and accessories industry, in which the Company operates, in-store sales of expendable auto parts such as tires, oil, and batteries progressed steadily, driven by driving demand for travel and homecoming visits, along with the effects of regional cold and snowfall during the winter.

 In this environment, the Group continued to expand sales of expendable auto parts, particularly tires, which is one of our management strategies, and enhanced maintenance service options, including installation and maintenance services.